rajshrimohanks/updatego/README.md

 ## Usage

-You need to run the utility with `sudo` since it is setting up your go inside `/usr/local`.
+You need to run the utility with `sudo` since it is setting up your Go inside `/usr/local`.

 ```bash
 sudo updatego -version 1.15.5